What is Conversion Rate Optimisation?

 Long purchase journeys are where micro-conversions can come in useful to your marketing funnel.
 You can measure things such as signing up to an email, or even the time spent looking at your content.

-Here are some specific examples of conversions you may want to include in your CRO strategy
+Here are some specific examples of conversions you may want to include in your conversion rate optimisation strategy

 - Buying something online